Killing of John Albers

-On January 20, 2018, John Albers, a 17-year old white male, was shot and killed by an Overland Park Police officer responding to a report of a suicidal male.
-In 2021, faith leaders with MORE2 held a press conference and published an "open letter" calling for the termination of Overland Park Police Chief Frank Donchez after the arrests of nonviolent demonstrators protesting the George Floyd killing at the urging of white nationalists in July, 2020.
-Donchez resigned with no official reason given on September 12, 2023.
+On January 20, 2018, John Albers, a 17-year old male, was shot and killed by an Overland Park Police officer responding to a report of a suicidal male.

 The killing

 On January 20, 2018, a friend of 17-year-old John Albers called 911 to report that Albers had "been taking pills and drinking" and that "[he] was done with life and threatened to hurt himself".
 When the officers arrived at the Albers residence, they waited outside the house for a few minutes before waiting for other officers before approaching.
 Officer Jenison parked down the street, walked up to the house, walked in the front yard, and was approaching the garage door when it began to open.
-John had opened the garage and was backing out of his garage in his mom's Honda Odyssey minivan when one of the officers reportedly yelled, "Stop, stop, stop!"
-After Albers failed to stop, Officer Jenison felt that his life was in danger and fired two rounds from his department-issued sidearm.
-However, the van then did a 180-degree turn somewhat in reverse, and then Officer Jenison fired 11 more rounds, having fired 13 rounds total.
+Albers had opened the garage and was backing out of his garage in his mom's Honda Odyssey minivan.
+Officer Jenison fired 13 rounds.
 The van then rolled down the driveway and into the street before stopping across the street in another house's front yard.
 The officers then approached the van to give aid to John following the shooting, but the injuries would prove to be fatal.
-John Albers was declared dead on the scene and had been shot multiple times by Officer Jenison.
+John Albers was declared dead on the scene and had been shot multiple times by Jenison.

 Litigation

-Albers parents filed a federal lawsuit against Officer Jenison and the City of Overland Park.
+Albers's parents filed a federal lawsuit against Jenison and the City of Overland Park.
+The city initially attempted to get the case dismissed; however, their motion was denied.
 In January 2019, his parents announced they had agreed to a $2.3 million settlement from the city.

 Jenison resignation

-Officer Jenison resigned from the department in March 2018.
+Jenison resigned from the department in March 2018.
 He received an $81,040 buyout package, which included $70,000 for severance pay and an additional $11,040 for his regular salary.
 Jenison was cleared of criminal wrongdoing by Johnson County District Attorney Steve Howe and Overland Park Police Chief Frank Donchez.